Help Us Help You

 I am a Client Who Is Self-Isolating or Showing Symptoms of COVID-19

-- Please DO NOT enter or attend the practice if you have a new persistent cough and/or a high temperature, or are in self isolation
+- Please DO NOT enter or attend the practice if you have a new persistent cough and/or a high temperature, and/or a loss of sense of taste or smell, or are in self isolation

 - If you are in self-isolation and your pet needs to visit us, you will need to find a friend or family member who isn’t in isolation to bring them in

 - If your pet requires routine non-urgent treatments such as boosters and you are in self-isolation, we will advise you to delay these treatments until you are out of isolation